Aboakyer festival: Oral tradition

 The people of Simpa passed on this tradition to their descendants in the form of songs, and sang it in their war chants and also told it during moonlit nights in story form.
 This oral tradition went on until the colonial Europeans arrived on the coast of the Gold Coast and with them the English language.
 Scholars then translated the oral story from the language 'Fante' to English.

 The festival

 The festival is celebrated on the first Saturday in May.
 On the first day of the festival, the two Asafo companies (warrior groups) in Winneba take part in a hunting expedition.
-The first troop to catch a live bushbuck from a game reserve used for this purpose and present it to the chiefs and people at a colorful durbar is declared winner and is highly regarded for bravery.
-The bushbuck is sacrificed and this signifies the start of the Aboakyer festival.
-The festival is used also to receive a productive harvest and spiritual guidance from their gods for the coming year.
+These two groups embark on the deer hunting journey very early in the morning.
+The first troop to catch a live bushbuck from a game reserve used for this purpose and present.